Online Whiteboard & Brainstorming Tools

 Pros

-• No sign-up required to start
+• No sign-up required for immediate use

-• Export to PDF/Image available
+• Export to PDF or Image available

 Cons

-• Boards lock after 24 hours
+• Boards deleted automatically after 24 hours

-• Not supported in Incognito mode
+• Not supported in private/incognito browsers

 Best for teams that are